SurangaPG/heavyd-dev/readme.md

 ### Global
-The global CLI application that can be added to a local dev's environment to make it easier to detect various workflow commands etc.
+The global CLI application that can be added to a local dev's environment to make it easier to detect various heavyd commands etc.

 ### Seeder
 The seeder that assembles new projects based on a configuration file